Number density: Definition

 Volume number density is the number of specified objects per unit volume:

 where N is the total number of objects in a volume V.

 Here it is assumed that N is large enough that rounding of the count to the nearest integer does not introduce much of an error, however V is chosen to be small enough that the resulting n does not depend much on the size or shape of the volume V because of large-scale features.

 Area number density is the number of specified objects per unit area, A:

 Similarly, linear number density is the number of specified objects per unit length, L:

+Column number density is a kind of areal density, the number or count of a substance per unit area, obtained integrating volumetric number density along a vertical path:

+It's related to column mass density, with the volumetric number density replaced by the volume mass density.

 Units

 In SI units, number density is measured in m−3, although cm−3 is often used.
 However, these units are not quite practical when dealing with atoms or molecules of gases, liquids or solids at room temperature and atmospheric pressure, because the resulting numbers are extremely large (on the order of 1020).
-Using the number density of an ideal gas at 0 °C and 1 atm as a yardstick: n_{0} = 1 amg = 2.6867774 × 10^{25} m^{−3} is often introduced as a unit of number density, for any substances at any conditions (not necessarily limited to an ideal gas at 0 °C and 1 atm).
+Using the number density of an ideal gas at 0 °C and 1 atm as a yardstick: n_{0} = 1 amg = 2.6867774 × 10^{25} m^{−3} is often introduced to define a relative number density (a dimensionless quantity), for any substances at any conditions (not necessarily limited to an ideal gas at 0 °C and 1 atm).